Bollstanäs SK

-Bollstanäs SK is a Swedish football club located in Upplands Väsby in Stockholm County.
+Bollstanäs SK is a Swedish professional football club located in Upplands Väsby in Stockholm County.

 Background

 Bollstanäs Sportklubb was formed in May 1922 and is one of the largest sports clubs in the Greater Stockholm area running a total of 93 teams (82 of which are youth teams) in football, basketball, handball and bandy.
 The first sections were basketball for girls and football for boys.
 The club has around 2,000 members and the current breakdown of teams is as follows: